dwsinger/Marshall/README.md

 # Marshall
 ## Street planning for the Marshall traffic.

-The primary concern the stretch of Highway One from just north of the Marshall Petaluma road junction, to Tony's; [this is a map](http://umap.openstreetmap.fr/en/map/marshall-street-planning_607330 ) that has overlays and annotations that we can edit.
+The primary concern is the stretch of Highway One from just north of the Marshall Petaluma road junction, south to Tony's; [this is a map](http://umap.openstreetmap.fr/en/map/marshall-street-planning_607330 ) that has overlays and annotations that we can edit.

 ## Concerns

 The primary concern is that all — drivers, cyclists, pedestrians — should have a safe and pleasant experience.

 Specific concerns:
 1. The Marshall-Petaluma road junction is invisible around a bend as drivers approach from the south, and some speed up as they perceive that they have passed Hog Island.
+(See photo below).
-2. There is a lot of parking, people backing into the roadway, and walking along the roadway to/from parked cars, around the main commercial establishments: Hog Island Oysters, Marshall Store, and Tony's.
+2. There is a lot of parking, cars backing into the roadway, and pedestrians walking along the roadway to/from parked cars, around the main commercial establishments: Hog Island Oysters, Marshall Store, and Tony's.
 (Also at Nick's, out of this area).
-(We hear that the dangerous queuing along the road at the Marshall Store will soon be fixed.)
+(We hear that the dangerous pedestrian queuing along the road to shop at the Marshall Store will soon be fixed.)
 3. Some of the 'danger areas' appear after long apparently-empty straight stretches and gentle bends (notably approaching Marshall Store from the south).

 ## Goals